mugoweb/eep/README.md

 1. copy the eep repository to your server
 2. set a terminal path alias for the eep command
-3. for each ezpublish instance you want to use:
+3. execute "eep use ezroot ." for each ezpublish instance you want to use:

-    eep use ezroot .

 4. enjoy

 Author & Licensing